How Changing the Owner of Your Domain Will Affect Your Domain and Other Attached Gandi Products¶

 - Expiration Date

 - In most cases, the expiration date of a domain remains unchanged after a change of ownership.
 However, some registries apply different rules.
 To see more information about a specific extension, search the extension’s information in our extension list.
 The information will be found under “Procedures” on the Rules tab.
-For example, this page).
-You can also contact Gandi Support for help finding this information.
+For example, this page.
+You can also contact our support team for help finding this information.

-- The zone file configured before the change of ownership will stay the same even after a change of ownership.
+- DNS records configured before the change of ownership will stay the same even after a change of ownership.
 It will be searchable and modifiable by the new owner.

 - Web Forwarding